AIR-FOI-HR/AIR2219/mobile-app/README.md

 1. Run `yarn install` to install all the project dependencies
 2. `yarn start` to run the project locally
+3. The computer and mobile device need to be connected to the same network
 3. Scan the QR code from the terminal with Expo Go (Android) or the Camera app (iOS)

+*NOTE: eduroam internet is known to cause issues, try other networks*

 ## Project scripts
 * `yarn install` - install project dependencies.